All Episodes

 That it could well be that Bill doesn't want Hillary to actually end up achieving what he achieved.

-Doesn't want their everybody's co-presidency business.
+Doesn't want his co-presidency business.

-And particularly the last Clinton to be in everybody's mind is present to be her.
+And particularly, the last Clinton to be in everybody's mind is present to be her.

-So therefore could he be the one undermining this.
+So therefore, could he be the one undermining this?

-The problem, the argument against that is look at what he's opening up for himself.
+The problem, the argument against that is, look at what he's opening up for himself.

 He's every bit as exposed on this stuff as she is.

-The money, the but no, but the money.
+The money, no, but the money.

 The gravy train stopping.